azhar1038/markdown-helper/README.md

 Open VS Code command palette using `Ctrl + Shift + P`, then search for the following commands:

-- Markdown Mate: Insert/Update Table of Contents
+- MM TOC: Insert/Update Table of Contents
-- Markdown Mate: Remove Table of Contents
+- MM TOC: Remove Table of Contents

 ## Shortcuts